Steven Gray

 What company does Steven Gray work for?

-Steven Gray's current role is Professor at UCL.
+Steven Gray is listed as Professor of Spatial Computation at UCL.

 What is Steven Gray's email address?